kammitama5/kammitama5.github.io/_posts/2017-10-30-Monday-October-30th.md

 ## After lunch (Saturday)

 - We did mob programming with Woody.

+## Mob Programming?

+- Yup.
+There are different definitions, but the simplest involves a group of about five people, and a driver and navigator.
+- The group observes and when asked, can help the navigator, who tells the driver what to do.
+  When navigating, he's not spitting out code... he's expressing an idea, such has "I'd like to define what "dead" (as in a dead cell in Conway's Game of Life) is.
+If the driver needs help with syntax, etc, he/ she can ask, but typically, the driver does *not* speak; only the navigator does.

 - We used Java to first start writing unit tests.
   The first was to not use anything but primitives.
   People then focused on state.